ubco-W2022T2-data301/project-group-group05/final_report_group05.md

 ### Which airline handled departure delays the best during January 2020?

-Our dataset contains data on 17 unique airlines flying around 600,000 flights during the month of January in 2020.
-We also have access to which flights were delayed and so we simply graphed the percentage of a departure delay for each airline.
+Our dataset contains data on 17 unique airlines flying ~600,000 flights during the month of January in 2020.
+We also have access to which flights were delayed, so we simply plotted the probability of a departure delay against time for each airline.

 ![Percentage of Departure Delay vs. Airline](./images/kaiden/jan-2020-delays-airlines.png)

 This bar visualization provides information on which airlines were able to manage departure delays by showing the percentage of a departure delay.
-However, this graph may not take into account the number of total flights flown and could show bias to smaller airlines.
-Next, let's split up the airlines into 'tiers' so that we can compare airlines against their respective competition.
-In this case, we split up airlines based on how many total flights were flown during the month with tier 1 being the most popular followed by tier 2 and then tier 3.
+However, this graph may not account for the number of total flights flown, and it could show bias to smaller airlines.
+Next, we split up the airlines into _tiers_ to compare airlines against their respective competition.
+In this case, we split airlines based on how many total flights they scheduled during the month with tier 1 being the most popular followed by tier 2 and then tier 3.

 ![Percentage of Departure Delay per Airline Tier](./images/kaiden/jan-2020-delays-airlines-tiered.png)

 This grouped bar plot allows us to split up airlines into groups with other airlines that fly similar amount of flights each month.
-Therefore, we are able to look at the percentages of departure delays for each airline against their similar counterparts.
-We can see that among the most popular airlines, Delta was able to show a lower percentage of a delay.
+Therefore, we were able to look at the percentages of departure delays for each airline against their similar counterparts.

+We found that — among the most popular airlines — Delta showed a lower percentage of a delay.
 In the middle-tier airlines, Republic and Endeavor put up significantly lower percentages of departure delays.
 Lastly, among the least-popular airlines, Hawaiian had the lowest percentage of a delay (as well as among any airline).

-Now, we are able to provide information to travelers who are seeking to travel on a specific airline tier in order to help guide them into choosing a specific airline that will cause the least travel disruption.
+We are now able to provide information to travelers who are seeking to travel on a specific airline tier in order to help guide them into choosing a specific airline that will cause the least travel disruption.

+The code for this section of the analysis is available [here](./analysis/analysis_kaiden.ipynb).

 ### Airline decision making in January 2020

 COVID-19 was first detected in the U.S in January of 2020.
-To find out if it affected flights within the U.S we calculated the percentage chance of a flight getting delayed on arrival, departure and getting canceled.
+To find out if it affected flights within the U.S, we calculated the percentage chance of a flight getting delayed on arrival, getting delayed on departure, and getting canceled.

 We found out early that delays on arrival and departure had a very similar pattern and therefore used only departure in the following month.
 We further had graph displaying the daily and cumulative COVID-19 cases within the month.

 ![Probability of flight delays during January 2020](./images/aakash/jan-2020-delays-cancellations.png)

-Spikes in delays and cancellations directly corresponded to initial COVID-19 cases and deaths.
+Spikes in delays and cancellations directly corresponded to initial COVID-19 cases and deaths as well as other events on the early COVID-19 timeline.
 Towards the end of the month, there was a exponential increase in cases but a overall decrease the number of delays.
-Even though, there is a decrease we can make a educated assumption that COVID-19 is the reason for the spikes in cancellations and delays in airlines during January 2020.
+Even though there is a decrease, we can make a educated assumption that COVID-19 is the reason for the spikes in cancellations and delays in flights during January 2020.

 ![Daily number of COVID-19 cases during January 2020](./images/aakash/jan-2020-cases.png)

+The code for this section of the analysis is available [here](./analysis/analysis_aakash.ipynb).

 ### Airline decision making in February 2020